I am America's real anchor man, Rush Limboy and the Excellence in Broadcasting Network.

 We'll keep a sharp eye.

-Uh and from my favorite newspaper, the Palm Beach Post today.
+And from my favorite newspaper, the Palm Beach Post today, it's incredible.

-Tony Carper, emergency management director for Broward County, sent emails yesterday to emergency directors in Collier, Miami Dade, Martin, and other counties that prepared for Tropical Storm Ernesto, asking him to send letters to Governor Bush and their legislative delegation to pressure the feds to reimburse them for money they spent preparing for a storm that never happened.
+Tony Carper, emergency management director for Broward County, sent emails yesterday to emergency directors in Collier, Miami-Dade, Martin, and other counties that prepared for Tropical Storm Ernesto, asking them to send letters to Governor Bush and their legislative delegation to pressure the feds to reimburse them for money they spent preparing for a storm that never happened.

 No, it's right here.

-Well, if you can believe the Palm Beach Post, but it's it's in the it's it's it's right here.
+Well, if you can believe the Palm Beach Post, but it's right here.

-Uh Carper estimated that uh Broward County's uh preparations cost two and a half million.
+Carper estimated that Broward County's preparations cost $2.5 million.

-All of South Florida's preparations cost ten million to uh fifteen million.
+All of South Florida's preparations cost $10 million to $15 million.

 If you don't ask, you can't get it, Carper said.